borkdude/blog/posts/new-clojure-project-quickstart.md

 neil runs with [babashka](https://babashka.org/) for fast startup time.

-If you've already installed `babashka` (perhaps indirectly by installing `neil`) but didn't yet install the clojure CLI or have problems doing so, then you can just run `bb clojure` instead of `clojure`.
+If you've already installed `babashka` (perhaps indirectly by installing `neil`) but didn't yet install the [clojure CLI](https://clojure.org/guides/deps_and_cli) or have problems doing so, then you can run `bb clojure` instead of `clojure` for launching `clojure`.
 If you are on Windows and struggle with the official `clojure` Powershell-based installation, `bb clojure` may come in handy too.

 ## New